IIS vs Apache: Which is the Right Choice?

 Both IIS and Apache can be installed and used instantly, out of the box, with hosting HTML files.
 However, both need to be configured to make use of other technologies (such as PHP or Perl).

-IIS also sandboxes people’s websites from each other, and allows for separate security permissions via Access Control Lists that are in the NTFS file-system as well as the rest of the Windows operating system.
+IIS also sandboxes people’s websites from each other (Application Pool Isolation), and allows for separate security permissions via Access Control Lists that are in the NTFS file-system as well as the rest of the Windows operating system.

 Here are my opinions on which web-server software performs the best in certain areas.